 At one time one of my team members acted out of character.
 At first, I didn’t say anything to her.
 I just let it go and didn’t press the issue, although I found it concerning.
 But the next time she said the same thing, I realized I could not let it go.
-I took the time to initiative to ask her about it.
+I took the time to ask her about it.
 As a result, I discovered what was making her act so unlike herself.
 Although it was an uncomfortable conversation at first, it gave me a window into what was going on in her head at the time.
 But that would not have happened if I hadn’t been willing to maximize the moment.

 We are in unprecedented times now.
 People on your team—and in your family—are going to act in ways that will be unlike their normal behavior.
 Take the time to find out what’s going on in their heads.
 Be fully present when leading your team.
 And don’t avoid these uncomfortable conversations.